K-Phoen/k-phoen.github.io/_drafts/where_should_I_work.md

 ---
 layout: post
-title: Where should I work?
+title: Looking for a new job!
 description: >
     After three years as a software engineer at [TEA — The Ebook Alternative](https://www.tea-ebook.com/), **I quit my job**, I left my flat and I took my backpack and my shoes to